nxp-imx/imx-smw/Documentations/user_guide/build_instructions.md

 </table>

-# 5. SMW/PKCS#11 Libraries installation
+# 5. Libraries installation
+The SMW project generates two libraries:
+ - The main SMW library (`libsmw.so`)
+ - The PKCS#11 library (`libpkcs11_smw.so`)

+The SMW project generates optinal library:
+ - The TPM2 TCTI library (`libtss2-tcti-smw.so`)

-As mentioned in the [Project configuration and compilation](#4-project-configuration-and-compilation), the output library is located in the sub-directory _`lib`_ of the project build folder (e.g _`./build/lib`_) and the exported header files in the top folder _`./public`_ folder.
+As mentioned in the [Project configuration and compilation](#4-project-configuration-and-compilation), the output libraries are located in the sub-directory _`lib`_ of the project build folder (e.g _`./build/lib`_).
+The exported header files installed are:
+ - For the SMW libary from the top folder _`./public`_.
+ - For the PKCS#11 library from the top folder _`./pkcs11/import`_.
+ - For the TPM2 TCTI library from the top folder _`./tpm2/public`_.

-It's possible to install these files using the `make install` command that, by default, installs files in system folder _`/usr`_ as defined by the
+It's possible to make the installation with the `make install` command that, by default, installs files in system folder _`/usr`_ as defined by the
 <a href=https://cmake.org/cmake/help/latest/variable/CMAKE_INSTALL_PREFIX.html>CMAKE_INSTALL_PREFIX</a>.
-As this project could be cross-compiled, destination directory could be changed
+As this project could be cross-compiled, destination directory could be changed.

 ## 5.1.
 Install command
 The following command shows how to install this project in a specific destination: